sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 1) *Dinner Wine Drinking*: prefers drinking red wines such as cabernet sauvignon (CS) and merlot (M).
 2) *Celebratory Wine Drinking*: prefers drinking champagne (Chp) and rosé (R).

 Given how the wine ratings were generated, there should be two general patterns of loadings.
 In one pattern, cabernet sauvignon and merlot should have high loadings on one principal axis and low loadings on the other axis.
 With the second pattern, it is simply the opposite of the first one; that is, champagne and rosé will have high loadings on the other principal axis and low loadings on the principal axis with which cabernet sauvignon and merlot have high loadings.
 In looking at Table \ref{tab:loading-table}, the loadings do not remotely reflect the expected patterns.
 All the wine have high and negative loadings on the first principal axis and moderate loadings on the second axis.
-Therefore, in the current example, the unrotated loadings bear no resemblance with expected pattern and are difficult to interpret.
+Therefore, in the current example, the unrotated loadings bear no resemblance with expected pattern and are difficult to interpret (the R and Python code below in lines <a href="#261">261--272</a> produce Table \ref{tab:loading-table}).

 ```r {language=python}
 # matrix of unrotated loadings